girishkumarkh/awesome-web-tools/README.md

 ### :coffee: Backend `All magic which goes behind the server`
 - Zapier `Connect Your Apps and Automate Workflows` - https://zapier.com/
 - RethinkDB `The open-source database for the realtime web` - http://www.rethinkdb.com/
+- APIs.io `API Search service to help discover APIs on the web` - http://apis.io/

 ###### Django:
 - Great list of tools for django - http://awesome-django.com/